Skip to contents

 • aliases,

-• weights,
+• runs,

 • normalize_weights,

-• objective_scaling.
+• objective_scaling,

 The actual scalarization is performed later by solve.